-At American Life Fund, we have a simple, step-by-step process that’s easy to follow.
+At American Life Fund, we have a simple, 3-step process that’s easy to follow:

 - Once the information you’ve provided is verified, we will provide you with an offer for your policy.

 If you have questions regarding the viatical settlement process, the experts at American Life Fund are available to answer any questions you may have.
-To learn more, contact us today at (877) 421-0148 to speak with a dedicated counselor or you can use the online tool to get an estimate.
+To learn more, contact us today at (877) 421-0148 to speak with a dedicated counselor or you can use our online form to see if you qualify.